• Skip to primary navigation

 • After his conversion, Paul spends about 12 years on his own before beginning his ministry in Antioch.

 Paul argues he received his gospel first-hand as a revelation from the risen Lord.
 He did not invent it himself.
 He didn’t even learn it from the other apostles or any other scholars.
-His lack of contact with the other apostles proves to the divine origin of his understanding.
+His lack of contact with the other apostles proves the divine origin of his understanding.

 More on Barnabas: Understanding God’s Will – in the world